adarshgeorge/Python_SSH_Access_WhatsApp_Alert/README.md

-### Now we need to take ssh log from the server.
+### Next we need to parse ssh log from the server.
 Execute the below command will get the latest log entry.

 ```
 # sudo tail -100 /var/log/secure |grep Accepted| tail -1